yasmcse/mini-mb/README.md

 ```
 Endpoint: @GET("investorproducts")

 Header name: Authorization
 Header value: Bearer {BEARER_TOKEN_HERE}
 ```
 You can use the `AllProductsResponse` to parse this response and retrieve the plan value.

 ## How to submit your test…
-Please push your project to Github and invite android@moneyboxapp.com to read your project.
+Please push your project to a provide Github repository and invite android@moneyboxapp.com to read your project.

-Once you have done that please let the people team know and we will review your project as soon as possible.
+Once sent please let the people team know and we will review your project as soon as possible.

 We wish you all the best!